THE BEST CARBON ROAD BIKE WHEELS

 ZIPP 404 FIRECREST – BEST VALUE AERO PERFORMANCE WHEELSET

-While you can find better-performing aero wheels and lower-priced ones than the Zipp 404 Firecrest Tubeless Disc Brake, it’s the performance-price combination that makes this wheelset the Best Value in the aero performance wheelset category.
+While you can find better-performing aero wheels and lower-priced ones than the Zipp 404 Firecrest Tubeless Disc Brake, the performance-price combination makes this wheelset the best value in the aero Performance wheelset category.

-It’s fast on the flats like its predecessors as you would expect any wheelset with its 58mm rim depth should be.
+It’s fast on the flats like its 404 predecessors, as you would expect any wheelset with its 58mm rim depth should be.

 But, it also climbs and rides across rolling terrain better than most wheelsets 60-65mm deep and as good as some 10mm to 15mm shallower.
 Add to that its ability to hold its line well in crosswinds, a welcome performance characteristic whether going all out on an exposed flat road or a fast downhill after a good mountain climb.